jneen/parsimmon/API.md

 ## Parsimmon.notFollowedBy(parser)

 Parses using `parser`, but does not consume what it parses.
 Yields `null` if the parser *does not match* the input.
-Otherwise it fails.
+Otherwise, it fails.

 ## Parsimmon.lookahead(parser)